Thiagadurgam: History

-There is a small mount in the middle of the town, and there is a fort on the mount.
-It was under the control of Hyder Ali that 1770 AD was taken over by the British ruler next year, before British ruler take over the fort Tipu Sultan ruled by so many years he was fought for it against for British.
-The fort was later served as a base for British rule.
-Now under the control of the Archeological Department of the Government of India.
+A small hill is in the middle of the town, and a fort sits on the hill.
+While under the control of Hyder Ali in 1771 AD, it was taken over by the British ruler.
+Before the British took over the fort, Tipu Sultan ruled.
+The fort later served as a base for British rule.

-Travel
+Transport

-The town is well connected by road.
-National Highway 79 (4 laned) connecting Ulundurpet with Salem abuts the town.
-TNSTC Buses plying from Chennai to Salem and Kallakurichi pass through this town at regular frequencies.
-The nearest railway station is at Ulundurpet (26 km).
+The town is connected by National Highway 79 to Ulundurpet and Salem.
+TNSTC Buses connect Chennai to Salem and Kallakurichi.
+The nearest railway station is 26 km away at Ulundurpet.